12 Chore Ideas for Preschoolers

 If you haven’t noticed, I have a pattern of giving kids instructions a few times and then allowing them to complete the chore on their own.
-Making the bed fits right in.
-Help your preschooler make their bed a few times, and then give them the autonomy to do it on their own.
+Making the bed is a great chore idea for preschoolers.
+Help your child make their bed a few times, and then give them the autonomy to do it on their own.

 Chore 8- Help Water Plants

 The watering bucket might be a little heavy, but just don’t put a lot of water in it.
 Better yet, get them their own watering can and let them go around and help you.
 Our kids love to help in the garden too!